Send the link below via email or IMCopy

 4. The task is explained by the experimenter.
 The learner has to remember a series of word pairs e.g. BLUE HOUSE.
 During the memory test, the teacher will give a word to the learner and then 4 options (ABCD).
 The learner has to decide which of the 4 options correctly corresponds to the word.
 The learner answers by pushing one of the buttons (ABCD).

 5. For every incorrect answer, the learner is told he will receive an electric shock.
 The shock will get worse for every subsequent incorrect answer.
 The teacher is given a small shock so they have an understanding of what kind of pain it causes.

 learner and go into another room.
 In that room is a microphone to the learner and a shock generator that is attached to the learner's chair in the other room.

 The shock generator has 30 switches labeled with different voltages - ranging from 15V to 450V.

 The voltages are clearly labeled with warning signs.

 7. The experimenter stays with the teacher as he asks the learner questions and shocks him with an increasingly high voltages as he gets incorrect answers.

 1. Out of the three people taking part, only the teacher was a real participant.
 The experimenter and the learner were both actors.

-2. The experimenter was cast as 31 year old, appeared to be stern and wore a white lab coat.
+2. The experimenter was cast as 31 year old, appeared to be stern and wore a grey lab coat.
 He was meant to be the AUTHORITY figure in the study.

 The learner was a 47 year old, mild mannered and likeable person who said he was an accountant.